cyyxeia/student-enrollment-system/README.md

 7. run 'git commit -m "your commit message here"'
 8. run 'git push'
 - if 'git push' is not working then 'git pull' first.

+I Know how to connect Netbeans to oracle sql now. - Curien